senhorgomes/MidtermGroupTwo/secondMeetingNotes.md

 - feature/name-of-feature
- Once you're done with a branch, you then merge it into main
+ Once you're done with a branch, you then merge it into main After adding and commiting and pushing our changes to feature/orders

 git checkout main
-git pull origin main <- This allows your main branch to have the latest code on main git pull origin feature/name-of-feature <- This allows you to merge your branch onto main git push origin main <- Then we push the changes onto Github main
+git pull origin main <- This allows your main branch to have the latest code on main git pull origin feature/orders <- This allows you to merge your branch onto main git add . & git commit again git push origin main <- Then we push the changes onto Github main

 - fix/name-of-bug or name-of-feature-update